 Andrew Farkas General Information

 Mr. Andrew Farkas serves as Chairman at ICG Hypersonic Acquisition.
 Mr. Andrew Farkas serves as Chief Executive Officer & Chairman at C-III Capital Partners.
-He is also the Founder of Island Global Yachting and serves as its Chairman.
-He also founded Island Capital Group LLC in May 2003 and serves as its Chairman and Chief Executive Officer.
+He is the Founder of Island Global Yachting and serves as its Chairman.
+He is the Founder and serves as Chairman and Chief Executive Officer at Island Capital Group.
 Prior to founding Island Capital Group, he served as Chairman and CEO of Insignia Financial Group, Inc. (NYSE: IFG), a global real estate services company that was merged with CB Richard Ellis in July 2003 to form the world's largest commercial real estate services company.
 He founded Insignia in 1990 with $5 million in equity.
 By 1998, Insignia had become the largest owner and operator of multifamily real estate and among the largest owners and operators of commercial space in the United States, controlling or managing approximately 350,000 residential units and over 200 million square feet of commercial space.
 The portfolio had a gross capitalization in excess of $10 billion.
 In October 1998, Insignia sold its multifamily business to AIMCO, which at the time made AIMCO the largest residential REIT in the United States based on the number of controlled and managed units.
-From 1996 through 2003, Insignia built its leading international commercial real estate services and principal investment firm, commencing with the acquisition of the New York City's Edward S. Gordon Company.
+From 1996 through 2003, Insignia built its leading international commercial real estate services and principal investment firm, commencing with the acquisition of New York City's Edward S. Gordon Company.
 By 2003, Insignia had become among the top three leading commercial real estate services firms in the world with a dominant presence in the United States, the UK and France.
-Insignia also had operations in Madrid and Barcelona, Spain; Frankfurt, Germany; Milan and Bologna, Italy; Brussels, Belgium; Amsterdam, The Netherlands; Dublin, Ireland; Tokyo, Japan; Hong Kong, Beijing and Shanghai, China; Bangkok, Thailand; Mumbai, Hyderabad, Bangalore, Chennai and Delhi, India; Manila, Philippines; and Mexico City, Mexico.
+Insignia also had operations in Madrid and Barcelona, Spain, Frankfurt, Germany, Milan and Bologna, Italy, Brussels, Belgium, Amsterdam, The Netherlands, Dublin, Ireland, Tokyo, Japan Hong Kong, Beijing and Shanghai, China, Bangkok, Thailand, Mumbai, Hyderabad, Bangalore, Chennai and Delhi, India, Manila, Philippines and Mexico City, Mexico.
 He received a Bachelor of Arts degree from Harvard University in 1982, where he majored in Economics.